Skip to main content Skip to main navigation

 Scammers may try to contact you by email in an attempt to lure you to click on a link, visit a malicious website, reveal account information, or call a phone number.

 Make sure you’re signed up for our emails by enrolling on our home page under Your Account.
 Be sure to add nationalgrid@emails.nationalgridus.com to your contact list.
+You can also report fraud and suspicious communications to the FTC.

 sms icon Texting Scams